J. Bennett Johnston: U.S. Senate campaigns

-In the office, Senator Johnston cultivated good relationships with the Louisiana media.
-The state's newspaper gave Johnston wide coverage.
-The Alexandria Daily Town Talk's managing editor, Adras LaBorde, for instance, gave extensive coverage to both Johnston and Senate colleague Russell B. Long.

 For a time, Johnston's director of special projects was James Arthur Reeder (1933–2012), a former Shreveport and Washington, D.C., attorney, and owner of a chain of radio stations.
-Like Johnston, Reeder was later inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.
+Like Johnston, Reeder was later inducted into the Louisiana Political Museum and Hall of Fame in the town of Winnfield, Louisiana.
 Later Reeder organized voter registration drives in Caddo Parish to empower minority voters.
-In 2009, Reeder narrated the inaugural parade of U.S. President Barack H. Obama.
+In 2009, Reeder narrated the inaugural parade of U.S. President Barack Obama.

+In 1976, Johnston would serve as the chair for Jimmy Carter's presidential campaign in Louisiana.
+However, he would later turn against Carter after Carter would continuously block funding for water projects which Johnston regarded as important for Louisiana's economy; Carter deemed the projects to be pork barrel.

-In 1978, Johnston defeated Democrat State Representative Woody Jenkins of Baton Rouge in the nonpartisan blanket primary, 498,773 (59.4 percent) to 340,896 (40.6 percent).
+In 1978, Johnston defeated Democratic State Representative Woody Jenkins of Baton Rouge in the nonpartisan primary, 498,773 (59.4 percent) to 340,896 (40.6 percent).
 (Jenkins later shifted to the Republican Party.)

-In 1984, Johnston faced minor opposition from Robert Max Ross (1933–2009), a small businessman from Mangham in Richland Parish in Northeast Louisiana.
-Several other minor candidates also filed against Johnston in the primary, but none made a showing.

-Some Republicans had encouraged former Governor David C. Treen to run against Johnston.
-Treen filed but withdrew in the wake of his loss the previous year for governor.
-Ross ran as the best-known of the Republican candidates.
-The tally was 838,181 votes (85.7 percent) for Johnston, 86,546 votes (8.9 percent) for Ross, and others took 52,745 votes (5.4 percent).

-Johnston v.
-Duke

-Johnston's closest re-election race was in 1990 against State Representative David Duke, a former Ku Klux Klansman and Republican candidate, who was not endorsed by his party's leadership.
-Louisiana State Senator Ben Bagert of New Orleans dropped out of the primary race in a bid to try to prevent a runoff battle between Johnston and Duke.
-Eight Republican U.S. senators endorsed Johnston over Duke.
-These included Ted Stevens and Frank Murkowski of Alaska, David Durenberger and Rudy Boschwitz of Minnesota, John Danforth of Missouri, William Cohen of Maine, Warren Rudman of New Hampshire, and Nancy Landon Kassebaum of Kansas.

-The HUD Secretary at the time, Jack Kemp, also endorsed Johnston.
+Johnston's closest re-election race was in 1990 against State Representative David Duke, a former Ku Klux Klan man and Republican candidate, who was not endorsed by his party's leadership.
+Louisiana State Senate member Ben Bagert of New Orleans dropped out of the primary race in a bid to try to prevent a runoff battle between Johnston and Duke.
+Eight Republican U.S. Senate members endorsed Johnston over Duke.
+These included Ted Stevens and Frank Murkowski of Alaska, David Durenberger and Rudy Boschwitz of Minnesota, John Danforth of Missouri, William Cohen of Maine, Warren Rudman of New Hampshire, and Nancy Kassebaum of Kansas.
+Former U.S. House of Representatives member Jack Kemp of New York, who served as United States Secretary of Housing and Urban Development from 1989 to 1993 during the Presidency of George H. W. Bush, also endorsed Johnston.

 Johnston defeated Duke in the primary, 752,902 votes (53.9 percent), to 607,391 votes (43.5 percent), far less than expected.
 Other candidates took the remaining 35,820 votes (2.5 percent).

-Johnston retired after his fourth term ended in 1997; he was succeeded by his choice for the seat, fellow Democrat Mary Landrieu of New Orleans, daughter of Jimmy Carter's HUD Secretary and former New Orleans Mayor Moon Landrieu.
+Johnston retired after his fourth term ended in 1997; he was succeeded by his choice for the seat, fellow Democrat Mary Landrieu of New Orleans, daughter of former Mayor of New Orleans Moon Landrieu, who served as U.S. Secretary of Housing and Urban Development from 1979 to 1981 during the Presidency of Jimmy Carter.

+He developed close friendships with Republican Presidents Richard Nixon, Ronald Reagan and George H. W. Bush, while also locking horns with Carter.
+However, he would also praise Bill Clinton, who he described as "extremely bright."